Comparisons with International Affairs Programs

 Math-Econ (Mathematics-Economics) Subjects: Percentage of total courses taken by the typical student in the following four subjects: Economic Analysis; Quantitative Methods; Macroeconomic Policy; and Financial Markets.
 Pol-Or (Policy-Oriented) Subjects: Percentage of total courses taken by the typical student are in the following 24 subjects: Policy and Management Analysis (50-50); Economic Analysis; Quantitative Methods; Analytic Methods; Professional Practice (50-50); Socioeconomic and Political Context; Intergovernmental and Global Context; Evaluation and Performance Measurement; and the 16 subjects of the Policy Sectors domain.
 Mgt-Or (Management-Oriented) Subjects: Percentage of total courses taken by the typical student are in the following 12 subjects: Policy and Management Analysis (50-50); Leadership Skills; Communication Skills; Professional Practice (50-50); Democratic Institutions and Policy Process; Ethics, Rights and Accountability; Public Financial Management; Human Resource Management; Information and Technology Management; Program and Service Delivery; Regulatory Policy and Management; and Nonprofit Management and Advocacy.
 Arch PA (Archetypal Public Affairs) Subjects: Percentage of total courses taken by the typical student in the following four subjects: Policy and Management Analysis; Economic Analysis; Quantitative Methods; Democratic Institutions and Policy Process.
 Arch IA (Archetypal International Affairs) Subjects: Percentage of total courses taken by the typical student in the following three subjects: Intergovernmental and Global Context; International Development; Defence, Security and Foreign Relations.

 These tables can be used to answer the question of whether public affairs and international affairs programs that are housed in the same school are more similar to each other than those offered within the same university but by different schools.
-We have done the PEACO comparison for four pairs of programs (indicated in blue in Exhibit 2): Columbia University’s MPA and MIA delivered by the School of International and Public Affairs; New York University’s MPA with Policy Specialization and MPA with International Specialization delivered by the Wagner Graduate School of Public Service; the University of Toronto’s MPP and MGA delivered by two different schools: the School of Public Policy and Governance and the Munk School of Global Affairs; and Carleton University’s MAPA and MAIA delivered by two different schools: The School of Public Policy and Administration and the Norman Paterson School of International Affairs.
+We have done the PEACO comparison for four pairs of programs (indicated in blue in Exhibit 2): Columbia University’s MPA and MIA delivered by the School of International and Public Affairs; New York University’s MPA with Policy Specialization and MPA with International Specialization delivered by the Wagner Graduate School of Public Service; the University of Toronto’s MPP and MGA were delivered by two different schools until they were amalgamated in 2018: the School of Public Policy and Governance and the Munk School of Global Affairs; and Carleton University’s MAPA and MAIA delivered by two different schools: The School of Public Policy and Administration and the Norman Paterson School of International Affairs.

 Image: Bridging the Academic/Policy Divide, Elliot School of International Affairs, at http://professorsheehan.com/category/elliot-school-of-international-affairs/, accessed 11 December 2015.